MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-TeamUser.md

 ```
 Get-TeamUser -GroupId 2f162b0e-36d2-4e15-8ba3-ba229cecdccf -Role Owner
 ```
-This example returns the UPN, UserId, Name and Role of users belonging to the specified GroupId.
+This example returns the UPN, UserId, Name, and Role of the owners of the specified GroupId.

 ## PARAMETERS